SAP-samples/btp-secure-development/exercises/ex0/README.md

 1. In the **SAP BTP Cockpit**, go to your **trial subaccount**.
 2. On the left-side menu, navigate to **Security → Users**.
-3. ⚠️Important: Confirm that your custom IAS tenant admin user (e.g., admin@bestrun.com) exists in this subaccount and is assigned to your custom IAS tenant as the Identity Provider.
-If the user is not listed, create it and select your custom IAS tenant (not “Default identity provider”) as the Identity Provider.
-When creating the user, enter the same email address in both the User Name and E-mail fields (e.g., admin@bestrun.com); these values must match exactly.
-4. Click your IAS admin-user email to open the details page.
+3. Click your IAS admin-user email to open the details page.
-5. Verify that the **Identity Provider** field shows your custom IAS tenant.
+4. Verify that the **Identity Provider** field shows your custom IAS tenant.
-6. Click **Assign Role Collection**.
+5. Click **Assign Role Collection**.
-7. Search for and select these roles:
+6. Search for and select these roles:
    - **`Business_Application_Studio_Administrator`**
    - **`Business_Application_Studio_Developer`**
    - **`Business_Application_Studio_Extension_Deployer`**